brian-carroll/blog/articles/first-class-functions.md

 # Representing closures as bytes

 As mentioned earlier, to represent an Elm function in WebAssembly we’ll need a function and a data structure.
-We’ll use the term “closure” to refer to the data structure, and “evaluator function” to refer to the WebAssembly function that will evaluate the body expression and produce a return value.
+We’ll use the term "closure" to refer to the data structure, and "evaluator function" to refer to the WebAssembly function that will evaluate the body expression and produce a return value.

 One way of representing a closure in binary is the following, where each box represents an integer (4 bytes).